 HA plays a major role in the maintenance of the structural and functional characteristics of the extracellular matrix of the cartilage and of the synovial fluid.
 The unique viscoelastic quality of synovial fluid is essential for proper lubrication of the joint surface, which, together with the articular cartilage, allows smooth motion of the joint without friction or inflammation.
 In addition, HA has been shown to play a role in the regulation of cellular activities and may have an anti-inflammatory effect as well.
 Thus, intra-articular injection of sodium hyaluronate ("viscosupplementation"), may act to restore the lubricating properties of synovial fluid and promote healing of the articular cartilage.
 Hyaluronate is also thought to have direct analgesic effects, which may account for some of the pain relief associated with its use in arthritic joints.
-The nine products currently approved in the U.S. are: Hyalgan, Synvisc, Synvisc-One Supartz, Orthovisc, Euflexxa, Gel-One, Monovisc, and Gel-syn-3.
+The currently approved HA products in the U.S. are: Euflexxa, Durolane, Gel-One, Gelsyn-3, Hyalgan, Hymovis, Monovisc, Orthovisc, Synvisc-One, Synvisc, Supartz Fx, TriVisc, GenVisc, and VISCO-3.